BrianHHough/Full-Stack-Curriculum---App-Academy/2. Intro to Programming/09.Arrays/README.md

       end

-## Add an ! to the end of each string element in an array
+## EDIT EACH ELEMENT OF AN ARRAY: Add an ! to the end of each string element in an array

     def yell(words)